389ds/389ds.github.io/docs/389ds/design/memberof-specific-group-scoping-design.md

 Behavior
 --------

 The specific group constraints are strict.
 If you specify one specific group to include, then all other groups in the DIT will be excluded, regardless of their location.
 If it's not found by the "specific group" filters, then it's not updated.
-Similarly for excluding specific groups, if the group is not by the exclude filters, then it gets updated.
+Similarly for excluding specific groups, if the group does not match any of the exclude filters, then it gets updated.
 It might not make sense to use both include and exclude specific group filters simultaneously.
 Instead, choose one approach that best fits your needs.

+NOTE - If you have a strong understanding of LDAP search filters you can technically create a single complex "include" filter to covers all the include/exclude cases, but this can be complicated/confusing and not a requirement.

 Major configuration options and enablement
 ------------------------------------------